JustAnotherDevv/Dean-s-List-DAO-documentation/docs/Overview/dao-history.md

 In response to challenges with the existing token infrastructure, Dean's List DAO made the strategic decision to transition to a new token.
 This move aimed to optimize distribution, remove volatility, and enhance control over membership requirements.

+## Forging Ahead

+During the first few weeks of 2024 the community made massive progress towards redefining and finalizing some of the governance primitives.
+Detailed changes are listed on [Tokenomics Page](/docs/Governance%20Framework/tokenomics-intro#tokenomics-changes).

 ## Resources

 Read more abour DAO's history so far from articles written by DeanMachine: